nghiango1/hello/ai/README.md

     > One of the most common used is euclid distance (in some special case where we use pure propability to represent reality then we will need more advanged distance function like Bayes' theorem function even), I will try to point these out later when we walk through specific a research paper.

-The total of all different in our record:
+The "total" of all different in our record:
-- Sum of all delta, let call it `∑(δ)`
+- "Sum" of all delta, let call it `∑(δ)`

-Some time we have continous of record, we can us this symbol instead but both are the same thing
+- Some time we have continous of record, we can us this symbol instead `∫(δ)`

-- Sum of all delta, let call it `∫(δ)`
+> Sum isn't nessesary addition, it again can be any function that make sense: Even multiply

 ##### Weight

-Most appoard of Machine learning is that we try and find a way to minimized the Lost function by changing `F`, the approach we come up with is [w]eight or `W` - the set of changing calculation.
+Most appoard of Machine learning is that we try and find a way to minimized the lost function by changing `F`, the approach we come up with is [w]eight or `W` - the set of changing calculation.
 - Again `W` is an obserable and definable variable so
     ```
     W in V